danielpark95/hq-trivia-solver/README.md

 >Question = "In which college class would you be most likely to study a syzygy?"
 >OpenIE Output = {"you" /subj, "study" /relation, "syzygy" /obj}

-Open IE returns subject entity "you" with relation "study" and object entity "syzygy".
-We choose either the subject or object entity (the one that doesn't have which / what / how / where / etc) and use it as a feature for our model.

 ***Grammatical Dependencies:***
 >Dependencies = -> likely/JJ (root)
 >  -> class/NN (nmod)